Nintendo mobile games: Fire Emblem Heroes (2017)

 Fire Emblem Heroes was first released in February 2017, developed primarily by Intelligent Systems.
 It uses the same tactical role-playing game elements from the Fire Emblem series, in which players control a party of heroes to battle foes.
 Unlike Super Mario Run, Fire Emblem Heroes used a more traditional free-to-play model; players could play as many missions as they could while their party still had stamina, which otherwise refreshes by waiting some amount of time or by using in-game purchases to restore stamina and heal the party.
 In-app purchases could also be used to purchase new heroes for the player's party.
 While the game was only downloaded 10 million times by April 2017, it had made US$100 million, about 10 times more reported for Super Mario Run.
 Within its first year, it had brought in nearly US$300 million in revenue according to Sensor Tower.

 Animal Crossing: Pocket Camp (2017)

 Animal Crossing: Pocket Camp was released in October 2017.
 Based on the Animal Crossing series, the game is a social simulation game that has the player work to earn a living and improve their home in a town filled with anthropomorphic creatures.
 Like Fire Emblem Heroes, Nintendo used a free-to-play mechanism, allowing players to purchase in-game items that reduce activity cooldown timers.
 The title was downloaded more than 15 million times within its first week of release.
 Sensor Tower estimated the game exceeded US$50 million in revenue within about 10 months from its release.
+On August 21, 2024, it was announced that the game will reach end of service on November 29 and be replaced with a paid version without microtransactions called: Animal Crossing: Pocket Camp complete.